rustfoundation/safety-critical-rust-coding-guidelines/src/coding-guidelines/expressions.rst

       This compliant solution creates a divisor using :std:`std::num::NonZero`.
       :std:`std::num::NonZero` is a wrapper around primitive integer types that guarantees the contained value is never zero.
-      :std:`std::num::NonZero` creates a new type that represents a value that is known not to be zero, ensuring that functions operating on these types can safely assume that zero is not a possible input.
+      :std:`std::num::NonZero::new` creates a new binding that represents a value that is known not to be zero.
+      This in turn ensures that functions operating on its value can safely assume that they are not being given zero as their input.
       The test for arithmetic overflow in this compliant example is unnecessary because ``divisor`` is an unsigned integer type.

       .. code-block:: rust